Skip to Content (custom)

 Moderator: Stefan Silveira, Legislative Consultant - County Judges and Commissioners Association, TAC

-From wildfire prevention to ambulance services in remote areas, this session will focus on resources and recommendations from our trusted partners in emergency management.
+From wildfire prevention and ambulance services in remote areas to hurricane damage along the coast, this session will focus on resources and recommendations from our trusted partners in emergency management.

 Moderator: Julie Young, Legislative Consultant - County Treasurers' Association of Texas, TAC